altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 "M::That's good, why not eat at the very best."
 }
 {
-*Felix leaned back and caught the server by the arm.*
-*He showed him the phone screen. *
+*Felix leaned back and caught the server by the arm* *He showed him the phone screen. *
-*The server's eye started twitching.*
+*The server's eye started twitching*
 "F::Go fetch me what she's having, from anywhere."
-*The server nodded and scurried off to the kitchen.*
+*The server nodded and scurried off to the kitchen*
 }
 {
 "M::So, what's next?"
 "F::Well, that depends,"
-~He watched her take bites of the steak and lobster at the same time.~ "M::On?"
+~He watched her take bites of the steak and lobster at the same time~ "M::On?"
 "F::Your abilities, how far along are you?"
 "M::I wouldn't know - would I.